Australia and New Guinea

 Weve got oomph and weve got curves, weve got stars and a lot of stripes, Weve got passion and weve got breasts, Weve got everything except our desire, and only the crosses mark them here.

 America's Playboy No. 1

-The above leaflet depicts President Franklin D. Roosevelt as intentially risking the lives of American soldiers by placing them in the line of fire so that he can look good to the rest of the world.
+The above leaflet depicts President Franklin D. Roosevelt as intentionally risking the lives of American soldiers by lifting them on a pike in the line of fire of Japanese naval artillery so that he can look prestigious to the rest of the world.
 The leaflet reads:

 Valiant Americans this hurts me more than it does you.
 I am forced to do this in order to maintain my prestige and honor.
-Also it's good for my figure you see.
-So here we go again--alley oops--who's next?
+Also it's good for my figure you see -- So here we go again -- Alley oop -- who's next?

 Its Yours for the Asking!

 This Japanese message is short and to the point.
 A soldier is seen at the left with a Japanese bomb in his plate.
 At the right a civilian is depicted with a steaming roast chicken on his plate.
 The meaning is simple: To fight is to die.
 To stay home or to surrender is to be safe and well fed.
 The text is: